hikarireika/diceroll/README.md

 # diceroll
-Creating a page with working dice, ranging from d4's to d20's.
+Creating a page with working dice that generates random numbers, ranging from d4's to d20's.